fingon/sssmemvault/README.md

 ## Commands ##

-The `sssmemvault` tool has four subcommands:
+The `sssmemvault` tool has five subcommands:

+*   `gen sign`: Generates signing private and public keyset files for master use.
 *   `gen keys`: Generates combined private and public keyset files for a node or client.
 *   `daemon`: Runs the sssmemvault daemon node.
     *   `--detach` / `-d`: Runs the daemon in the background.
 Requires `--pidfile` and `--logfile`.